jballands/Business-Casual/readme.md

 For more information on Business Casual, please go to the <a href="http://jonathanballands.me/bc" target="_blank">Business Casual website</a>.
 <br/>
 Want to know how Business Casual works?
-Go to the <a href="http://jonathanballands.me/bc/dev" target="_blank">dev page</a> to learn more.
+See the shiny new <a href="http://jonathanballands.me/bc/dev" target="_blank">dev page</a> to learn more.

 <h2>What's New?</h2>